What is an EEG?

 For a routine EEG, what preparation is involved?

 There is no preparation for an EEG.
 You should eat normally and take your usual medication.
 Do not omit meals unless you are specifically told not to eat.
 Any hair piece (toupee, weave, hair extensions, etc.) needs to be removed.
-You will need to register in the neurophysiology lab located in the East Medical Building, Suite 380, approximately 15 minutes prior to your appointment time.
+You will need to register in the Neurophysiology Lab located in the St. Luke's Desloge Outpatient Center, Building B, Suite 22B, approximately 15 minutes prior to your appointment time.

 For a sleep EEG, what preparation is involved?